ibrahim94ali/stanislav_UI/README.md

 TODO:

 - Update API with better mongoose calls
-- Improve screenshots in store, add texts there
 - Fix bug in first time entering, language is english even its different
 - ApartmentDetailsScreen to work with cached data
 - Improve forms